kinou-p/mainwp-ai1wm-manager/README.md

 **Manage All-in-One WP Migration backups on child sites directly from your MainWP Dashboard.**

-A powerful MainWP extension that allows you to create, list, download, and delete AI1WM backups across all your child sites from a centralized dashboard.
-Perfect for agencies and site managers handling multiple WordPress installations.
+A MainWP extension that allows you to create, list, download, and delete AI1WM backups across all your child sites from a centralized dashboard.

 ![Dashboard Preview](dashboard-preview.png)